MarteXcoin-documentation/Documentation/merchants/getting-started.rst

 Next, go to CoinPayments.net and `sign up
 <https://www.coinpayments.net/register>`_ to create an account.
 Once you
-are logged in, go to **Account -> Coin Acceptance Settings** and enable Dash, as well as optionally entering a withdrawal address.
+are logged in, go to **Account -> Coin Acceptance Settings** and enable MarteX, as well as optionally entering a withdrawal address.
 Next, go to **Account -> Account Settings** and copy **Your Merchant ID** from the **Basic Settings** area into a text file.
 Then navigate to the **Merchant Settings** section and enter a long, random series of